 Then I slap myself on the forehead, take a deep breath and cry “You should have planted these in May!”

 People start pointing at me and make avoid-the-crazy-woman sounds to their children and spouses.
 I slink off to the refuge of my car or the plumbing department to avoid further embarrassment.

 Why Mums Don’t Often Last Through Winter

 Gardeners in northern states where temperatures regularly dip below zero can lose even spring-planted hardy mums to winter.
-You can changes the odds in your favor by leaving the dead foliage on mums and asters instead of shearing for neatness.
+You can changes the odds in your favor by leaving the dead foliage on mums and asters instead of shearing them down for neatness.
 An Iowa State University study found that unpruned plants survive at much lower temperatures than those that were pruned.
-Be sure to add 4 to 6 inches of mulch after the ground has frozen for more protection.
+Be sure to add 4 to 6 inches of mulch after the ground has frozen for even more protection.

-Potted mums from the florist or grocery store, as well as exotic types (like huge Football chrysanthemums, delicate Spiders, and Spoons), don’t survive cold winters either and are not good choices for landscapes.
+Potted mums from the florist or grocery store, as well as exotic types (like huge Football chrysanthemums, delicate Spiders, and Spoons), don’t survive cold winters either and are generally not good choices for landscapes.
 They are not bred to be hardy; it’s their form, color, and size that are prized.
 Think of them as disposable holiday decor, along with the pumpkins you buy for Halloween or otherwise.

 How to Overwinter a Mum

 Want to give your mum her best shot at overwintering and returning next year?
 Follow these tips:

 - For your fall mums to have the best chance at survival in cold areas, overwinter them in the basement or a dark, cold closet.